Do the Digit Insurance

 10. Retreating Warrior Pose/Side Lunge Pose

-Retreating warrior pose, also known as Skandasana is a great hip-opening pose.
-This yoga pose increases flexibility in your hips and improves body balance along with strengthening the core muscles around your shoulder, arms, back and calves.
-In addition, it tones your thighs, legs and ankles and hamstrings.
+The retreating warrior pose, also known as Skandasana, is an excellent hip-opening pose.
+This yoga pose increases flexibility in your hips, improves body balance, and strengthens the core muscles around your shoulder, arms, back, and calves.
+In addition, it tones your thighs, legs, ankles, and hamstrings.

-Step 1: Start by practising the Prasarita Padottanasana or the wide-legged forward bend pose.
+Step 1: Practise the Prasarita Padottanasana or the wide-legged forward bend pose.

-Step 2: Now, bend your knee in the formation of a half squat keeping the right leg straight.
-Now twist your foot, leaving the toes on the floor in a posture that you are kneeling towards your right heel.
+Step 2: Now, bend your knee in the formation of a half squat, keeping the right leg straight.
+Now twist your foot, leaving the toes on the floor so that you kneel towards your right heel.

-Step 3: As you lift the spine, push the hips backwards.
+Step 3: As you lift the spine, push the hips backward.

 Step 4: You can place your arms on the floor if you wish to or bring your arms together as in Anjali mudra.
 Now, keep the left elbow inside the left knee.
 You can also extend the arms wide to provide more balance to your body.